-The trial court found that Burton was homeless at the time he was ticketed, that he was given – and refused — an offer to go to a homeless shelter, and that because he took down his tent, he was not arrested.
-That court, in citing a 9th Circuit appellate decision, found that Denver’s camping ban was also unconstitutional.
+The trial court found Burton was homeless at the time he was ticketed, that he was given – and refused — an offer to go to a homeless shelter, and because he took down his tent, he was not arrested.
+That court, in citing a 9th Circuit decision, found that Denver’s camping ban was unconstitutional.

 The 9th Circuit court wrote that “so long as there is a greater number of homeless individuals in a jurisdiction than the number of available beds in shelters, the jurisdiction cannot prosecute homeless individuals for involuntarily sitting, lying and sleeping in public.
 That is, as long as there is no option of sleeping indoors, the government cannot criminalize indigent, homeless people for sleeping outdoors, on public property, on the false premise they had a choice in the matter.”

 The Denver case differs from the Idaho lawsuit, Martin v.
 City of Boise, in that the 9th Circuit decision hinged on the fact Boise did not have available shelter for individuals who were cited for violating the city’s camping ban.
 The shelter issue came up in a recent Oregon case where a defendant received jail time for repeatedly violating Portland’s camping ban.
 In that case, the defendant did not demonstrate that there wasn’t room in a shelter for her.
 And in Denver, Burton was offered and refused space in a shelter.